0xfunboy/AIRewebCMS/README.md

 2. **Editable elements** – when active, blocks marked with `data-model`, `data-key`, and optional `data-id` expose action buttons:
    - **Edit / Save / Cancel** for plain text.
    - **Edit HTML** opens a modal editor for rich text.
    - **Replace** triggers the secure upload flow for images (png, jpg, jpeg, webp, svg, ico – 5 MB max) saved under `public/media/YYYY/MM/`.
-SVG uploads are sanitised and rasterised to PNG automatically.
+SVG uploads are sanitised, the original vector is preserved, and transparent PNG/WebP variants are generated when Imagick is available.
 3. **API behind the scenes**
    - `POST /admin/api/update-field` with JSON payload `{ model, key, id?, value, csrf }`.
    - `POST /admin/api/upload-image` accepts multipart data with the same metadata.
    - Responses always include an updated CSRF token.
 Every change is logged in the `audit_log` table with the admin wallet address.
 4. **Admin toolbar updates**
-   - The toolbar now sits above the site header, keeping page content offset automatically on desktop and mobile.
+   - The toolbar sits above the site header with automatic offset on desktop and mobile.
    - A dedicated “Dashboard” shortcut replaces the previous preview link.
-“Logout” prompts to confirm exiting admin mode before redirecting to `/auth/logout`.
+“Logout” opens a confirmation modal that disables Admin Mode before redirecting to `/auth/logout`.

 5. **Extending inline editing**
    - Wrap new fields with `<?= \App\Support\AdminMode::dataAttrs('model', 'field', $id); ?>`.